liip/varnish-plus-cli/README.md

 ## Usage

 There is no configuration file for this tool.
-The expected usage is that you write a makefile or bash script that calls the tool with the right arguments.
+The expected usage is that you provide the necessary arguments as environment variables or write a makefile or bash script that calls the tool with the right arguments.

 ### Compile the VCL with twig